terra-campaigns/arrival/campaign/context/secrets/secretsHistory.md

 In Forsaken Hall, they did abide,
 Deep below the fortress of Turnskull's spire.

-For mortals, though, a fate worse than death,
+For immortals, though, a fate worse than death,
 To Acrisius, they were cast away,
 A world unknown, where they drew their breath, Forevermore, in darkness they would stay.